 EXPLANATION ON SHOWCARD - ONLY READ OUT IF NECCESSAY: This could be things like accidentally having wet pants, leaking urine, needing to go to the toilet frequently or urgently, sometimes not making it to the toilet in time, or problems using aids or appliances to manage bladder problems or incontinence.
-(If you can manage a catheter without assistance please select 'No, no problems').
+(If you have a catheter and manage this without problems please select 'No, no problems').